sybila/pithya-core/README.md

 # Build Pithya and place compressed distribution into ./build/distributions
 ./gradlew distZip

-# Build Pithya and run it immediately with provided arguments
-./gradlew run
 ```

 (if you have a local gradle installation, you can replace ./gradlew with gradle for faster build)